 - The sponsor's project guidelines often provide information useful in budget preparation.

-- Cost rates, which always should be checked for accuracy, can be found on this website or from the business office.
+- Cost rates, which always should be checked for accuracy, can be obtained through the Business and Finance Office.

 - Multi-year project budgets must include an appropriate inflation factor.

 - The budget justification, a narrative, should briefly explain the need for personnel and other direct cost items in the budget.

 For a budget template (Microsoft Excel) that can be easily adjusted to fit your grant, please click here.
 As you prepare your budget, make sure to follow the guidelines established in the request for proposal and the policies established by Cameron University.